Fatima-jamal/payflex-app/README.md

-# Java Login App – DevOps Final Semester Project
+# Multi-Stage Dockerized Java Login App – DevOps Final Year Project

-This repository contains the infrastructure-as-code (IaC) and Dockerized application setup for deploying a **Java-based Login Web Application** on AWS using **Terraform**, **Docker**, and **EC2 Auto Scaling**, with a PostgreSQL **RDS**, **Metabase BI Tool**, and **Application Load Balancer (ALB)** configured for high availability and observability.
+This repository contains the complete codebase and infrastructure setup for deploying a secure, scalable, and production-ready Java Login Web Application using Docker and Terraform on AWS.
+It follows DevOps best practices with CI/CD automation, Infrastructure as Code (IaC), monitoring via Metabase, and domain-secured access using Route 53 and ACM.

 ---

+## Project Overview

+* **Application:** Java Spring Boot-based login system
+* **Infrastructure:** Provisioned using modular Terraform
+* **Containers:** Built using multi-stage Dockerfiles for optimized deployment
+* **Cloud Provider:** AWS (EC2, ALB, RDS, VPC, IAM, Route 53, ACM)
+* **Monitoring:** Metabase BI tool connected to PostgreSQL RDS
+* **CI/CD:** Implemented using GitHub Actions

+---

 ## Project Objectives

-* Build a scalable and secure containerized deployment of a Java web application.
+* Deploy a secure and scalable containerized Java application.
-* Use Terraform modules for reusable infrastructure provisioning.
+* Use Terraform modules for reusable and maintainable infrastructure provisioning.
+* Automate deployment using GitHub Actions.
+* Use ALB with HTTPS support and a custom domain for secure access.
-* Configure Auto Scaling and ALB for high availability.
+* Configure Auto Scaling for fault-tolerance and availability.
-* Secure databases in private subnets and restrict access via Security Groups.
-* Deploy Metabase for real-time data analysis.
-* Use a custom domain with HTTPS support via ALB + Route 53 + ACM.
+* Monitor application activity using Metabase linked to RDS.

 ---